chamilo/chamilo-lms/plugin/tour/README.md

 Edit the `plugin/tour/config/tour.json` file adding the page classes and steps

-To set the steps in a page, add a object like this:
+To set the steps in a page, add an object like this:
 ```
 {
     "pageClass": "page unique class selector",